The U.S. Government and Global Maternal and Child Health Efforts

 - saving at least 1.7 million under-fives by preventing stunting and increasing breastfeeding and treatment of severe acute malnutrition.

-The Tokyo Nutrition for Growth Summit, rescheduled for December 2021, will provide an opportunity for governments to review the status of progress, including the impact of the COVID-19 pandemic on efforts, and to make new commitments in support of reaching SDG 2 by 2030.
+The Tokyo Nutrition for Growth Summit held in December 2021 provided an opportunity for governments to review the status of progress, including the impact of the COVID-19 pandemic on efforts, and to make new commitments in support of reaching SDG 2 by 2030; the next Summit will be hosted by France in 2024.21

 U.S. Government Efforts

-USAID funds a range of MCH interventions (see Table 226), and its MCH efforts focus on 25 “priority countries” that are mostly in Africa and Southern Asia.27 With a strategic emphasis on reaching the most vulnerable populations and improving access to and the quality of care and services for mothers and children across U.S. global health efforts, the agency’s near-term goal has been to save 15 million child lives and 600,000 women’s lives from 2012 through 2020 in priority countries, which account for about 70% of the global maternal and child deaths, with an eye toward supporting progress toward the SDG 2 & 3 goals.28 Additionally, in 2014, USAID released, for the first time, a multisectoral nutrition strategy that focuses on improving linkages among its humanitarian, global health, and development efforts to better address both the direct and underlying causes of malnutrition and to build resilience and food security in vulnerable communities.29
+USAID funds a range of MCH interventions (see Table 124), and its MCH efforts focus on 25 “priority countries”, most of which are in Africa and Southern Asia.25 With a strategic emphasis on reaching the most vulnerable populations and improving access to and quality of care and services for mothers and children across U.S. global health efforts, the agency’s near-term goal had been to save 15 million child lives and 600,000 women’s lives from 2012 through 2020 in priority countries; these countries account for approximately 70% of global maternal and child deaths While short of achieving this goal, USAID reports that its efforts over the past ten years have helped save the lives of more than 9.3 million children and 340,000 women.26 Additionally, in 2014, USAID released, for the first time, a multisectoral nutrition strategy that focuses on improving linkages among its humanitarian, global health, and development efforts to better address both the direct and underlying causes of malnutrition and to build resilience and food security in vulnerable communities.27

 |Table 2: U.S. Government-Funded Maternal & Child Health (MCH) Interventions|